PGC-2557/Coin-Master/README.md

 # Coin-Master
-University Assigment: Create a full game including UI, music, sounds and a full menu with settings with Unity.
-Assets from Unity Store can be used (models, etc.).
+University Assigment: Create a full game including UI, music, sounds and a full in-game menu with settings in Unity.
+Use assets from Unity Store. (models, etc.).